the-lay/ulauncher-spotify-api/README.md

 [open a new issue](https://github.com/the-lay/ulauncher-spotify-api/issues/new).

-Known issues
+Troubleshooting
 --------------------------
 - Spotipy's authentication workflow sets up a tiny web server to accept back Spotify's access token.
 By default port 8080 is used.
-If it is taken, authentication will fail.
+If it is taken, please select a different one in the extension settings.

 - Unfortunately, Spotify does not provide API access for free users for the following actions:
   - Next track (Skip User’s Playback To Next Track)